codepath/opencyber-password-lab/instructions/lab_part2.md

 ### Guidance

-- [ ] If you haven't already, from your Docker container, run `unzip crackfiles.zip`.
-- [ ] Take a look at the `crackChallenge.txt` file to see the hashes you need to crack.
+- [ ] Take a look at the `part2/crack_challenge.txt` file to see the hashes you need to crack.
 - [ ] Think back to what you learned in [Part 1](./lab_part1.md) - you have the tools to crack these hashes!

 ### Password File Hints